operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/backup.md

 description: This tutorial explains how to schedule backup of MariaDB
 ---

-### create below yaml definition of the Custom Resource to create Instance for MariaDB Backup:
+### create below yaml definition of the Custom Resource to create Instance for MariaDB Backup

 ```execute
 cat <<'EOF' > MariaDBBackup.yaml